-Here’s a simple game to make letter recognition a tumbling success!
+Here’s a simple letter identification game that is sure to be a tumbling success!
 Play again and again to practice letters and fine motor skills.

 ABC Letter Stack Game for Letter Identification Practice

 This activity is for building letter recognition skills.
 Before you begin, spill out the letter tiles on a tray, separating the letters that are unfamiliar.
 This game is best played to reinforce letters your child already knows, rather than for introducing new letters.